Alan Butz

 Back-Office Support

-There is more to a staffing partner than their ability to find talent.
+There is more to a partner than their ability to find talent.
 Engaging a firm with a strong back-office is critical in meeting the needs of today’s customer.
 Look for firms who have the technology and financial capabilities to do what is needed to meet the demands that come with the size and scale of your organization and the services you will require.

 Integrity

 A partner will always operate with honesty and integrity.
-Look for firms who operate under these principals.
+Look for firms who operate under these principles.
 Talk to past customers about how they delivered on what they promised.
 How they handled challenging situations that arose and dealt with budget constraints to meet their commitments.

 A partner is going to be honest about what they can and can’t do.
 They will advise you on the resources they represent and the price points they can work within.
 Partners work through any challenges with integrity.
-A quality staffing firm should not be in the relationship for maximizing short term profits and slinging resumes to fill positions.
+A quality staffing firm should not be in the relationship for maximizing short-term profits and slinging resumes to fill positions.
 They should be in it for long-term partnerships and delivering a positive outcome for their customers.

 Lessons learned are lessons shared